How Not to Take a Gift Basket Picture

-After creating my first DVD, Gift Basket Basics (now part of the Welcome Package you order in the shop), the videographer took photos of the designs shown on the DVD.
+After creating my first DVD, Gift Basket Basics (now part of the Welcome Package available in the shop), the videographer took photos of the designs shown on the DVD.

 He encouraged me to elevate a watercolored fabric I used in the DVD in back of the gift baskets.